mvolkmann/blog/src/eleventy/11ty-configuration.md

     // updated content should be written to "outputPath".
   });

-  // Copies files in a given directory to output directory
+  // Copies files in a given directory to the output directory
   // without performing any processing on them. eleventyConfig.addPassthroughCopy('assets');